 This online clubhouse operated on a series of shared beliefs: COVID-19 restrictions were unwarranted, masks and vaccines were bad medicine, and the state was in cahoots with the media and the pharmaceutical industry to suppress more effective treatments like Hydroxychloroguine and Ivermectin.
 "Our governments are becoming increasingly untrustworthy and it's getting dangerous for all of us," Smith wrote in early 2022, sharing a post accusing the U.S. government of developing bioweapons in Ukraine.
-She shared links to an antisemitic blog and to outlets known to spread Russian propaganda, often at the recommendation of her readers and subscribers.19 Almost uniformly, her readers liked her posts.
+She shared links to an antisemitic blog and to outlets known to spread Russian propaganda, often at the recommendation of her readers and subscribers.
+Almost uniformly, her readers liked her posts.
 Rarely did they point out that her warnings about the safety and efficacy of mRNA vaccines, for example, were contradicted by peer-reviewed science.

 Smith's Locals community shared an incredible amount of information with each other.

 They, and many others who have fallen down conspiratorial and anti-vaccine rabbit holes, often claim the science is on their side.

 They can point to a number of doctors and researchers, including several Canadians, who have become internationally renowned by claiming the vaccines are not safe, and mainstream media has been duped or, worse, bought off by the powers that be.

 When Jordan B. Peterson launched the tour for his book Beyond Order: 12 More Rules for Life earlier this year, he nearly sold out the Canadian Tire Centre in Ottawa.
-The audience a diverse array of men and women, young "The Edelman Trust Barometer shows that faith in the media is steadily declining yearover-year, with just 50 percent of Canadians saying they have trust in the media-lower than government, business and NGOs."

-and old, white and racialized-were enraptured by his lecture, a mix of Bible study, self-help seminar and political polemic.
+The audience-a diverse array of men and women, young and old, white and racialized-were enraptured by his lecture, a mix of Bible study, self-help seminar and political polemic.
 He has become a testament to the growing appetite for a right-wing, Christian-inflected counterculture.